Nearly 8,000 detained in Kazakhstan amid unrest

 “According to preliminary data, the attackers include individuals who have military combat zone experience in the ranks of radical Islamist groups.
 Currently, the law enforcement agencies and armed forces of Kazakhstan are confronting terrorists, not ‘peaceful protesters’ as some foreign media misrepresent it,” the statement said.

+“We understand that the events in Kazakhstan are not the first and not the last attempt at interfering in the internal affairs of our states from the outside,” Putin said at the summit.

+The Kazakh president added that “constitutional order” in the country has been restored, and the “large-scale anti-terrorist operation” in the country will soon wrap up, along with the CSTO mission.

 The National Security Committee said Monday that “hotspots of terrorist threats” in the country have been “neutralized.”
+The committee also told Russia’s Interfax news agency that the authorities released well-known Kyrgyz musician Vikram Ruzakhunov, whose arrest over his alleged participation in the unrest sparked outrage in neighboring Kyrgyzstan.

+Ruzakhunov was shown in a video on Kazakh television saying that he had flown to the country to take part in protests and was promised $200.
+In the video, apparently taken in police custody, Ruzakhunov’s face was bruised and he had a large cut on his forehead.

+Kyrygzstan’s Foreign Ministry has demanded Ruzakhunov’s release, and the country’s authorities on Monday sought to open a probe on charges of torture.